mayuridsp/mays-turtle-crossing/README.md

 # Turtle Crossing Game

 Game: Turtle crossing a road with moving cars

+# Behind the scenes

-Behind the scenes: using Object Oriented Programming (OOP) for the different parts of the project:
+Using Object Oriented Programming (OOP) for the different parts of the project:
 - Cars moving
 - Player moving
 - Scoreboard